codingo/Interlace/README.md

 ```
 This would output a file for each target in the specified output folder.
 You could also run multiple commands simply by adding them into the command file.

-# Run a list of commands against target hosts
+## Run a list of commands against target hosts
-Often with tests there's a lists of commands you want to run every  time.
-Assuming that list includes testssl.sh, nikto, and sslscan, you could save a command list with the following in a file `commands.txt`:
+Often with tests there's a list of commands you want to run on nearly every job.
+Assuming that list includes testssl.sh, nikto, and sslscan, you could save a command list with the following in a file called `commands.txt`:

 ```
 nikto --host _target_:_port_ > _output_/_target_-nikto.txt